amadeus4dev/developer-guides/docs/guides/api-rate-limits.md

 # Rate Limits

-Most of the Amadeus for Developers APIs have rate limits in place in order to prevent abuse by third-party services or users.
+Most Amadeus for Developers APIs have rate limits in place in order to prevent abuse by third-party services or users.

 Depending on the environment, the rate limits for the API calls are: